 Arizona Takeout Weeks 2020

 The Arizona Restaurant Association launched Arizona Takeout Weeks 2020, encouraging the ordering of takeout from local restaurants.
 With this comprehensive list, you can discover a variety of Arizona restaurants providing curbside pickup or delivery options.
-If you are a restaurant wanting to participate, register here.

 A group of entrepreneurs based in Chandler has started #SaveArizonaBusiness, a grassroots initiative providing a platform for local businesses to generate more online traffic and awareness.

 The AZ Coronavirus Relief Fund will provide financial support to organizations working to mitigate the impacts of COVID-19 in Arizona.
 In addition to other important needs, the fund will assist nonprofit organizations that support the most vulnerable Arizonans through food banks, homeless shelters, domestic violence facilities and other services.
 The Arizona community may donate through Arizona Together.